General Questions Anchor

 How many grants will be awarded?
 What is the maximum award amount?

 In order to maximize impact, there is not a maximum grant award or limit on how many projects will be awarded.
-The fund will provide $400,000 annually and, depending on the applications received, anticipates awarding about $200,000 per award cycle.
+The fund will provide up to $400,000 annually.
 Applications will be prioritized based on how they demonstrate an impact on Descendant communities connected to Jesuit slaveholding in the U.S., particularly the families who were once enslaved on plantations in Maryland and sold in 1838 to plantation owners in Louisiana.

 Who can I reach out to with questions?